Stacy Jo Scott

 Stacy Jo Scott- Biography

-They received their MFA from Cranbrook Academy of Art, and was previously a Franzen Fellow for Digital Craft at Colorado State University, a Lecturer at University of California, Berkeley, and they are currently an Assistant Professor of Ceramics at the University of Oregon.
+Her writing has been published in numerous publications online and in books and periodicals.
+Publications include Bad at Sports, The Studio Potter, and Crafts: Today’s Anthology for Tomorrow’s Crafts.
+She has participated in various residencies including the Visiting Artists and Scholars Program at the American Academy in Rome, Italy.
+She received her MFA from Cranbrook Academy of Art, and was previously a Franzen Fellow for Digital Craft at Colorado State University, a Lecturer at the University of California, Berkeley, and she is currently an Associate Professor and Co-Head of Ceramics at the University of Oregon, Eugene.

 Stacy Jo Scott - Publications